 2. The submission will consist of the article and at least one high resolution map.
 Both will be subject to scientific peer review.

 3. The article may contain one or more secondary maps in small format that will form part of the illustrations in the text.

 4. The main map must be sent in PDF format or high resolution image (300 dpi) and can be any size, although it is recommended to use a large sheet (A3 or greater preferably).
-Additionally, if you plan to print it, it is recommended to consider the dimensions allowed to print on a plotter.
+Additionally, if it is designed to be printed out, it is recommended to consider the dimensions allowed to print on a plotter.

 5. The static map must be submitted as PDF in vector format and must be designed considering that it will be viewed as a printed document.

 6. The title of the map, the names of the authors and their affiliation must be included on the map.